uon-language/specification/spec.md

 }
 ```

 URN references rely on an external UON document that resolve a urn.
-The resolve document is usually passed as follows `!!uon(urn-resolve: @(http://some-domain.com))`.
+The resolve document is usually passed as follows `!uon(urn-resolve: @(http://some-domain.com))`.
 A set can be passed to `urn-resolve`

 A possible value for this resolver is: